lmangani/crow-metrics/README.md

 The goal of crow is to make it *dead simple* to collect and report these metrics, and to motivate you to add them everywhere!

+To have your server also serve up a little webpage of graphs, check out [crow-metrics-viz](https://www.npmjs.com/package/crow-metrics-viz).

 (\*) Servo?
 Crow? _Get it?_ Ha ha ha.

 - [Example](#example)